What Sellers Can Do If a Home Appraisal Comes in Low

 Inadequate comparable properties

 Your appraisal might also suffer from bad or missed comps.
-Perhaps a neighboring property was rundown when it was sold, but the new owners have since rehabilitated it — or public records haven’t yet recorded a recent sale of a property similar to yours.
-Foreclosures, bank-owned properties, private sales to relatives, and distressed properties in your area also can skew the comps.
+Perhaps a neighboring property was rundown when it was sold, but the new owners have since rehabilitated it.
+Or, public records haven’t yet recorded a recent sale of a property similar to yours.
+Foreclosures, bank-owned properties, private sales to relatives, and distressed properties in your area can also skew the comps.

 In terms of pricing, if homes in your area tend to sell for about $500,000 — where you’ve set your asking price — and one of the comps that an appraiser has selected sold for $380,000, the whole average drops to $450,000.